 This recently renovated barn conversion is located on the edge of a small village at the foot of La Montagne Noire (the Black Mountain) and less than 25 minutes from Carcassonne and its airport.
-It has a terrace and an enclosed garden at the front of the property and a private pool at the back of the property with lovely views.
-The pool is not overlooked and gets the sun all day.
+It has a terrace and an enclosed garden at the front of the property and a private pool at the back of the property.

 This is the ideal property for those who wish to have easy access to Carcassonne and the many tourist activities in the area but who also like to escape the crowds and relax in the peace and quiet of beautiful countryside at the end of the day.

 The property caters for a wide range of guests with two double bedrooms (one with a king size bed), one twin bedroom and a shower room (with WC) upstairs and an open plan kitchen, dining area, living area downstairs with two sets of French doors leading out to the terrace area.
 There is also a second shower room (with WC) downstairs.
 The property is well equipped with everything you will need for your perfect holiday.

 |Rooms||3 bedrooms, 2 bathrooms of which 2 shower rooms|

 |Nearest travel links||Nearest airport: Carcassonne Salvaza Aiport 22 km, Nearest railway: Gare de Carcassonne 19 km|

 |Family friendly||Suitable for children over 5|

 |Notes||Some pets are welcome - please contact the owner, No smoking at this property|

 |Pool||Private outdoor pool (unheated)|